 Main Assessment Periods

-The main assessment periods are applicable to non-clinical undergraduate and taught postgraduate curricula in general.
-Nevertheless, assessment periods for individual curricula are approved by the respective Boards of Faculties and there may be examinations conducted outside the main assessment periods.
+The above dates generally apply to non-clinical undergraduate and taught postgraduate curricula.
+Assessment periods for individual curricula are approved by the respective Boards of Faculties/Schools and may sometimes fall outside these main assessment periods.
+For specific details regarding the assessment period for individual curriculum, please refer to the University’s Calendar.

 Summer Examinations

-The timetables for the summer semester examinations/supplementary examinations/re-examinations will be emailed to individual students as soon as they are available.
-For examinations arranged directly by the departments, the students concerned will be notified separately.
+Timetables for summer semester examinations/supplementary examinations/re-examinations will be emailed to students concerned as soon as they are available.
+For examinations arranged directly by course-offering departments, students will receive separate notifications from the respective departments.

 Study Rooms

-A number of small central classrooms on the Centennial Campus are accessible by students with valid HKU Student Registration card daily from 8:00 am to 11:00 pm for study purposes, when the rooms are not used for teaching or booked by other users.
-Here is the list of classrooms:
+Students with a valid HKU Student Registration Card may access the following small central classrooms on the Centennial Campus daily from 8:00 am to 11:00 pm for study purposes, provided the rooms are not in use for teaching or booked by other users.

 LG/F